Wolfowitz Doctrine: Western Europe

-The text published by The Times was blackend in the unclassified version and was rewritten.While the United States supports the goal of European integration; we must seek to prevent the emergence of European-only security arrangements which would undermine NATO, particularly the Alliance's integrated command structure."This part of the quote was considered as "meriting further consideration" and commented on in March: "A reference to maintaining NATO's integrated command structure is necessary even in a brief discussion of our policy objectives in Europe".
+Sub-chapter 2 addresses the situation in Western Europe.
+Where the otherwise heavily redacted section was leaked, the draft frames emerging European security arrangements as potential strategic challenges in a post-Cold War environment shaped by U.S. efforts to prevent the emergence of independent centers of military power.While the United States supports the goal of European integration; we must seek to prevent the emergence of European-only security arrangements which would undermine NATO, particularly the Alliance's integrated command structure."This part of the quote was considered as "meriting further consideration" and commented on in March: "A reference to maintaining NATO's integrated command structure is necessary even in a brief discussion of our policy objectives in Europe".